Back to Delaware

 What This Bill Does

-• Clarifies that 'fee' does not include restitution or fines when talking about hardship waivers.
+• Clarifies that the word 'fee' does not include money paid as restitution to victims.

 • Exempts assessments related to the Victims Compensation Fund from being waived, suspended, or modified by courts.